AviatrixSystems/Docs/StartUpGuides/google-aviatrix-cloud-controller-startup-guide.rst

 Get a Customer ID from Aviatrix
 -------------------------------

 Currently, the Aviatrix Controller for GCloud is only available via community image for BYOL license.
-Send an email to info@aviatrix.com or support@aviatrix.com with your organization name to request a customer ID.
+Send an email to info@aviatrix.com or open a support ticket at `Aviatrix Support Portal <https://support.aviatrix.com>`_  with your organization name to request a customer ID.
 We offer a 30 day free trial license.

 Create a Google Cloud Platform (GCloud) account
 ------------------------------------------------